freenas/freenas-docs/userguide/jails.rst

 Browse to the :guilabel:`Source` and :guilabel:`Destination`, where:

-* **Source:** is the directory or dataset on the %brand% system which will be accessed by the jail.
-This directory **must** reside outside of the pool or dataset being used by the jail.
-This is why it is recommended to create a separate dataset to store jails, so the dataset holding the jails is always separate from any datasets used for storage on the %brand% system.
+* **Source:** is the directory or dataset on the %brand% system which will be accessed by the jail. %brand% creates the directory if it does not exist.
+This directory must reside outside of the pool or dataset being used by the jail.
+This is why it is recommended to create a separate dataset to store jails, so the dataset holding the jails is always separate from any datasets used for storage on the
+  %brand% system.

 * **Destination:** select an **existing, empty** directory within the jail to link to the :guilabel:`Source` storage area.